Leeds Bradford Airport Taxis and Transfers

 Leeds Bradford Airport taxi and minicab services

 Leeds City Council licenses both Hackney Carriages (i.e. taxis) and private hire vehicles (or minicabs as they are commonly referred to) for airport transfers.
-Taxis licensed in Leeds are predominantly white in colour with a black boot and bonnet, whilst those licensed in Bradford are white with a diagonal green stripe.
-All fares are metered in taxis, whereas private hire vehicle fares are based on mileage.
+Taxis licensed in Leeds are predominantly white in colour with a black boot and bonnet.
+Meanwhile, those licensed in Bradford are white with a diagonal green stripe.
+All fares are metered in Leeds taxis, whereas private hire vehicle fares are based on mileage.
 It is advisable to agree a price before getting into a cab, no matter how keen you are to get to or from the airport.
-Both categories of vehicles can only be licensed if both drivers and vehicles have passed a series of checks, such as CRB clearance, and so for your peace of mind, we would highly recommend booking with one of the firms listed above.
+Both types of vehicles can only be licensed if both drivers and vehicles have passed a series of checks, such as CRB clearance.
+For your peace of mind, we would highly recommend booking with one of the firms listed above.

-Top Tip: Even if your driver is meeting you inside the airport, you should ask for their contact number so that if you are delayed at Immigration or at the Baggage Hall you can let them know.
+Top Tip: Even if your driver is meeting you inside the airport, you should ask for their contact number so that if you are delayed, you can let them know.
 In many instances there will be a period of around 45 mins allowed for the driver to wait and after that they will return to the office.
-At a small airport such as Leeds Bradford this should of course be adequate, unlike trying to get through busier airports such as London Heathrow.
+At a small airport such as Leeds Bradford this should of course be adequate, unlike busier airports such as London Heathrow.

 Chauffeur style transfers are available from a number of companies, whether for business or leisure travellers.
 Common amenities provided in luxury vehicles such as Mercedes and BMW include built in sat nav, power points and internet access for laptops.
-If you have any additional requirements such as newspapers, or the provision of water or snacks, most companies will be happy to quote for the extras.
+If you have any additional requirements such as newspapers most companies will be happy to quote for the extras.
+You can ask in advance for water or snacks, often for an additional fee.

 A standard taxi fare to or from the centre of Leeds will cost around £25 and this is the same to or from Bradford.
 Mini buses are widely available for larger parties and will normally work out cheaper than hiring more than one taxi.